You're here:

 Online marketplaces are called “electronic platforms” in Thai tax policy, and they’re liable for VAT on behalf of vendors only under specific conditions.

-First, here’s the definition according to Thai law:
+First, here’s the definition according to Thai law (PDF):

 Electronic platform refers to market, channel, or any other procedure that many service providers use to provide their services to the service recipients.
 (Electronic platform acts as an intermediary between service providers and service recipients and facilitates service transactions.)